 - Have students sign up for a subject area or assign each to bring a content textbook to class.
 Math texts are the most difficult to use for this lesson, but any other subject matter textbook will work.

 - Decide on how you’ll arrange groups.
-Students may work alone, in groups with a common textbook, or work individually and then have subject area group meetings.
+Students may work alone, in groups with a common textbook, or individually and then have subject area group meetings.
 (I use the last arrangement in my class.)

 Step 1: Review the six reading comprehension strategies by using all during a modeled think-aloud reading.
 I use an overhead of a short passage found in an old science textbook that is no longer in use.